Read their story

-I joined the Army at the tender age of 16 back in September of 2003, I went the Army Foundation College with little or no understanding of what to expect.
-I finally joined my battalion the Kings Regiment in Catterick Garrison in 2004.
+I joined the Army at the tender age of 16 back in September of 2003, I went to the Army Foundation College with little or no understanding of what to expect.
+I finally joined my battalion - The King's Regiment at Catterick Garrison in 2004.

-My first tour of active duty was Operation Telic 9 Iraq in the city of Basrah.
-The tour was non stop, from the moment we landed to the moment we left it was contact after contact, I lost a lot of colleagues on that tour, two of which I was very close too, I don't think even to this day I've mourned them properly suppose its my way of dealing with things (coping mechanism).
+My first tour of active duty was Operation Telic 9 - Iraq, in the city of Basrah.
+The tour was non stop, from the moment we landed to the moment we left it was contact after contact.
+I lost a lot of colleagues on that tour, two of which I was very close too, I don't think even to this day I've mourned them properly, I suppose it's my way of dealing with things (coping mechanism).

-I was unemployed at the time, finding a job was difficult, so I applied, half expecting to be told better look next time like most charities unless you know someone there you don't normally get a place.
+I was unemployed at the time, finding a job was difficult, so I applied, half expecting to be told better luck next time, expecting it to be like most charities, unless you know someone there you don't normally get a place.
 This time round I did and was asked to do a Skype call with the committee members.
 I got a place on the 2017 Ski Week in the most amazing surroundings you will ever see in Klosters, Switzerland.

 The Ski Week itself was one of the best weeks of my life.

 The fresh air, the amazing ski runs, being surrounded by Veterans with similar issues, the Buddies, the committee and board members, I loved every minute of it, and returned home motivated and up for looking for work.
 SWV suggested that I make use of my contacts, I did and ended up with a job at JLR moving on to the DHL supply chain, (I introduced SWV to my contact and that has helped a couple of other Vets get work).

 I applied to be on the Vet's Help Desk for the following year of 2018.

 Again I was very lucky and blessed to be selected, I love nothing more than helping people, even more so if they're Veterans, so it was a no brainer when given the opportunity to come back and experience it from a different angle.